yangyang0611/DoodleJump-QT/README.md

     When start button is press, player can move doodle with 2 direction (left & right).
     When doodle reach the boundary of window(either left or right), it can move from the left boundary to right.
 Vice Verse.
     Doodle can press enter to fire Monster, and get Marks.
-    Doodle has three lifes, ths number of life will decrease when doodle hit Monster or Hazard.
+    Doodle has three lifes, ths number of life will decrease when doodle hit Monster, Hazard or Enermy.
     The number of Marks will increase when doodle get Coins.
     There are two type of platform, when stepped on woodPlatform, the woodPlatform will break and Doodle will drop down, when stepped on greenPlatform, Doodle will step stably.